eddieoz/nostr-stealth/README.md

 ## Usage

 1. **Set Up Channel**:
    - The channel is a valid public key.
-Create a pair of valid keys and update .env (CHANPRIV is optional, because it can't decrypt de messages)
+Create a pair of valid keys and update .env (CHANPRIV is optional, because it can't decrypt messages)

 2. **Sending Messages**:
    - $ node publish.js "your-message"